-X Access time counters: BLACK Data history (service personnel only).
-Lifetime: total time the crane was active.
-Current time and date.
-Screen/page options: !
-Access maintenance: - Dirty oil filter info: total time + last 5 times of operation with clogged filter. - Oil filter changed: date. - High temperature info: total time + last - Date/time - Date format - Languages (English/Italian) - Brightness - Contrast - Unit of measure 5 times of operation with high temperature (>80°). - Last service (service personnel only). - System by-pass: total time + last 5 times of operation with disabled safety features. rg Liftable weight: Current weight on the hoist or radio hook.
-Crane settings: - Working light on the boom system: ON/OFF. - Password setting (for emergency operation and service personnel). - Utilities (speed/hoist setting, manual/remote, stabilisers movement, emergency function).
-A Warning/errors: If a warning/error is active, it shows: - The total number - The code - A brief description NOTE: If more than one warning/error is active, the screen shows each one every 2 seconds • Info system: - Geometric blocks status. - Pressure and angle values. - Crane consensus info (service personnel only). - Input/output status of the system control units.
+X Access time counters: BLACK BOX Data history (service personnel only). - Current time and date.
+Screen/page options: 1 Access maintenance: - Dirty oil filter info: total time + last 5 times of operation with clogged filter. - Oil filter changed: date. - High temperature info: total time + last 5 times of operation with birth temperature - Date/time - Date format - Languages (English/Italian) - Brightness - Contrast - Unit of measure (&gt;80°).
+Last service (service personnel only).
+System by-pass: total time + last 5 times of operation with disabled safety features.
+P Kg Liftable weight: Current weight on the hoist or radio hook. ?
+Crane settings: - Working light on the boom system: ON/ OFF. - Password setting (for emergency operation and service personnel). - Utilities (speed/hoist setting, manual/ remote, stabilisers movement, emergency function).
+Warning/errors: If a warning/error is active, it shows: - The total number - The code - A brief description NOTE: If more than one warning/error is active, the screen shows each one every 2 seconds ٥ Info system: - Geometric blocks status. - Pressure and angle values. - Crane consensus info (service personnel only). - Input/output status of the system control units.
 Movement management: Shows the use of the levers according to the movement percentage allowed by the control system.